agentience/roo-mode-rules/memory-bank/decisionLog.md

  3. Created a NOTICE file to acknowledge the upstream project
  4. Updated package.json to specify the "Apache-2.0" license
  5. Updated README.md to reflect the license change

+* [2025-04-28 16:37:00] - Enhanced orchestrator mode task delegation with MCP server relevance determination capabilities.

+## Rationale

+* [2025-04-28 16:37:15] - The orchestrator mode needs to provide delegated modes with information about relevant MCP servers for their specific subtasks.
+This helps the receiving mode understand which external tools and resources are available for its task, improving efficiency and effectiveness.

+## Implementation Details

+* [2025-04-28 16:38:30] - Implemented a dynamic approach for MCP server relevance determination:
+  1. Created mcp-server-relevance.roo.yaml with guidelines for analyzing subtasks and identifying relevant MCP servers
+  2. Designed the system to work with whatever MCP servers are available in the orchestrator mode's system prompt
+  3. Provided a structured analysis process: extract key concepts, match against available servers, assess relevance, prioritize results
+  4. Added the file to the orchestrator mode's context in mode-rule-context.yaml
+  5. Included example server categories and task types for illustration, while emphasizing dynamic analysis of actual available servers